Honka3rd/RxStore/README.md

-  createDispatch, // create a dispatch function with a Reducer, to handle complex Reactive data management getState, // get a non-reactive data, it is mutable, please try to avoid to use this getClonedState, // get a cloned non-reactive data, by default, it is shallow cloned, you can define a custom clone function when create a NRS getDataSource, // get a RxJS Observable object, you can add any midwares into its pipe function getImmutableState, // try to parse a normal JS object into a Immutable object getStateAll, // get a mutable object containing all stored data, avoid to use it getStates, // get multiple stored non-reactive data, avoid to use it
+  createDispatch, // create a dispatch function with a Reducer, to handle complex Reactive data management getState, // get a non-reactive data, it is mutable, please try to avoid to use this getClonedState, // get a cloned non-reactive data, by default, it is shallow cloned, you can define a custom clone function when create a NRS getDataSource, // get a RxJS Observable object, you can add any mid wares into its pipe function getImmutableState, // try to parse a normal JS object into a Immutable object getStateAll, // get a mutable object containing all stored data, avoid to use it getStates, // get multiple stored non-reactive data, avoid to use it